lambda826/My-Notebook/99 Interview/Behavior Interview.md

 ## Pressure Handling
-When I just joined AWS RDS team, I didn't have much experience with AWS.
-My manger assigned me a task which has a pretty tight deadline.
-I did my best to learn the related AWS knowledge and our specific business domain which was related to that task.
-I was not familiar with the developing and testing process of the team, so I involved other team members showing me how to do that.
-I worked on weekends in order to catch up the timeline, but our use case was kinda very unique, there was no related document internal or external.
-The monday I told my manager about my difficulties, she basically gave me some contacts that I should ask for help.
+1. When I just joined AWS RDS team, I didn't have much experience with AWS.
+2. My manger assigned me a task which has a pretty tight deadline.
+3. I did my best to learn the related AWS knowledge and our specific business domain which was related to that task.
+4. I was not familiar with the developing and testing process of the team, so I involved other team members showing me how to do that.
+5. I worked on weekends in order to catch up the deadline, I had to, but our use case was kinda very unique, there was no related document internal or external.
+6. The monday I told my manager about my difficulties, she basically gave me some contacts that I should ask for help.
 After some chat and iteration, we concluded that the issue was not on our side, and we were not about to fix it.
 So I involved the team who was running campaign and let them know the issue.
 After some investigation, they fixed it.

 ## Ambuiguity Handling